nvas/machines/README.md

 5. Click the "Insert" button to add the new machine data into the database.
 6. Click the "Clear" button to clear the search field and displayed data.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.